Slavery was abolished in America at the end of the Civil War, with the 13th Amendment to the Constitution:

 The past couple of days I have come across several posts, reactions to posts, Facebook rantings by relatives even, about the fact that Americans are engrossed in two issues at the moment: the confederate flag and gay marriage.
 But especially our focus on the confederate flag “all of a sudden” irritates some.
 Continue reading

-Posted in Government, History, Police, Politics, Slavery, Violence
+Posted in Government, History, Police, Slavery, US Politics, Violence

 Want to read or watch some more about American slavery?